-The company has established a contingency plan for capital adequacy which is intended to help ensure that good processes are in place for capital management.
+The company has established contingency and recovery measures for capital adequacy in its recovery plan, which is intended to help ensure that good processes are in place for capital management.
 EBK's owner banks are all subject to capital requirements and all have good solvency.
 The owner banks are committed by agreements to participate in issues to strengthen the company's capital.
 Each owner bank's capitalisation commitment is restricted primarily to its pro rata share of capital issues, which is calculated on the basis of each owner bank's share of the company's bank financing.